SzyJ/homepage./README.md

+# -- WARNING --
+This is a project I have put together quickly to see how this concept worked and the code is **not finished**.
+It is very inefficeint!

+Also, I am not that femiliar with JavaScript so I may have used slightly innefficient methods of doing things. :tired_face:

+## TODO list
+* Optimise search algorithm
+* Redirect to error page when error occurs allowing for use as a search engine
+* Re-write how keyboard input is handled making it more modular to support more keyboard layouts.

 # -- What Is it? --
 I hate the look of the chrome browser bookmark bar, so i decided to create a web-page to allow me to search